Dashboard

 Frameworks

-Every framework Compliance365 delivers is available in Checkpoint — turn one on the moment a client purchases it.
-Enabling a framework here makes its control set appear in the Statement of Applicability immediately; nothing is deleted when a framework is switched off.
+Every framework Compliance365 delivers is available in Checkpoint.
+ISO 27001 is included as the baseline; every additional framework is unlocked by a Compliance365-issued, signed entitlement file — not a self-service toggle.
+Enabling a framework makes its control set appear in the Statement of Applicability immediately; nothing is deleted when a framework is switched off.

 Posture-scan pass/review/fail thresholds, tunable per client.
 Each falls back to the default shown if left blank.